ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: interchange_check

     Specifies whether to perform interchangeability checking and log interchangeability warnings when you  call NI-DCPower functions.
 VI_TRUE specifies that interchangeability checking is enabled.
     Interchangeability warnings indicate that using your application with a different power supply might  cause different behavior.
-Call the niDCPower_GetNextInterchangeWarning function to retrieve  interchange warnings.
+Call the :py:meth:`nidcpower.Session.GetNextInterchangeWarning` function to retrieve  interchange warnings.
-    Call the niDCPower_GetNextInterchangeWarning function to clear the list of interchangeability warnings  without reading them.
+    Call the :py:meth:`nidcpower.Session.GetNextInterchangeWarning` function to clear the list of interchangeability warnings  without reading them.
     Interchangeability checking examines the attributes in a capability group only if you specify a value  for at least one attribute within that group.
 Interchangeability warnings can occur when an attribute  affects the behavior of the device and you have not set that attribute or when the attribute has been  invalidated since you set it.
     Default Value: VI_FALSE